Youngerman Center Preschool Program

 Enrollment Requirements:

-- Your child must turn three years of age by the start of the requested academic school year to be eligible.
+• Children must be three years old by December 1st, of the requested academic school year to be eligible.

-- Children that are eligible for kindergarten are not eligible for YCPP.
+• Children who are eligible for kindergarten are not eligible for YCPP.

 Contact Information: